jackbrighton/cp-pmp-docs/create-landing-pages.md

 * Environment
 * Health Care
 * Anything else you want

+Here's how to [create a Category](http://digitalservices.npr.org/post/how-create-category), and here's how to create a Tag(http://digitalservices.npr.org/post/how-create-tag) in Core Publisher.

-If you create a Category or Tag, CP will create a page for it with a url of http://*yoursite*.org/term/*category_or_tag_name*.
+If you create a Category or Tag, Core Publisher will create a page for it with a url of http://*yoursite*.org/term/*category_or_tag_name*.

+You can edit the Category or Tag to add a Description which will be added to the page.

+##Post PMP stories on a Category or Tag page

+Adding PMP content to a Category or Tag page is easy: Go to Find Content and either [Pull a PMP Doc by its PMP GUID](/pulling-pmp-content-into-core-publisher.md#if-you-know-the-guid-of-a-specific-pmp-story-you-want), or [Search the PMP docs](/pulling-pmp-content-into-core-publisher.md#if-you-dont-know-the-guid-of-a-specific-pmp-story-search-the-pmp) to find one or more stories you want to pull.
+For each story you pull, edit the story and add Category or Tag you want.
+The story will instantly display on the Category or Tag page.

+##Post PMP stories to a Topic page

 The third method of creating a project or subject landing page is to create a Topic page.
 A Topic page for (e.g.) the topic of Health Care will have a url like this: http://*yoursite*.org/topic/*health-care*